-Origins and Usage of the Rebozo
+Origins and Application of the Rebozo

 The origins of the Rebozo are rather unclear, although it’s generally thought that it came into use in the early beginnings of the colonial era of the Americas (16th century).
 Nevertheless, there are also original indigenous garments that have the same characteristics as the Rebozo, such as the ayate, the mamatl, and the tilma, which are used in the same way as the Rebozo.

 The Rebozo is used in various ways, such as folded or wrapped around the head or upper body (protection against the sun), to provide warmth, or as an accessory.
 It’s also used to carry babies, objects and large bundles, notably popular among indigenous women.
 And last but certainly not least, the Rebozo is a very important tool in traditional indigenous midwifery practices, notably in Curanderismo healing.

 In Mesoamerican traditional medicine, the Rebozo is used as a band or belt as support for a woman in her later pregnancy, as a support and massage aid for women in labor, and for belly binding (abdominal binding) and massage therapy in the postnatal period.